AtsukoCoffey/healthy-food-club/README.md

 ## The Sign-up Form
 ![The sign-up form](assets/images/readme-img/feat-signup.png "The sign-up form")

-Sign-up form is interactive for user experience with mouse hovering colour, also submission button has same function with changing background colour.
-This section will allow users to get signed up along with specifying which session if they would like to take part in or joining the community mailing list.
-The user will be asked to submit, their full name and email address for required information and phone number and cooking experience inputs are optional information.
+The sign-up form is interactive for user experience with mouse hovering colour, also submission button has same function with changing background colour.
+This section will allow users to get signed up along with specifying which session they would like to take part in or join the community mailing list.
+The user will be asked to submit their full name and email address for required information, phone number and cooking experience inputs are optional information.
-My mentor Alan taught me “pattern” attribute for this form inputs.
+My mentor Alan taught me `pattern` attribute for this form inputs.
 This can prevent incorrect user inputs to submit. ( Credit section )

 * First name, Last name : Texts only
 * Phone number : Numbers only